 We know that many times, folks don’t know what to do to support diversity and inclusivity.
 So, we decided to host a community forum about our experiences and perspectives.
 Our goal was to discuss our experiences at KU in our respective academic programs, particularly our difficulties, and to identify ways as a group to move forward.

 Moderated by Dr. Sean Daley, PhD, the event took place in October 2017.
-Teresa Girolamo (myself), Joshua Allison-Burbank, Brittany Williams, and Kavita Indar discussed our multicultural experiences at KU, in CSD, and in higher education.
+Teresa Girolamo (myself), Joshuaa Allison-Burbank, Brittany Williams, and Kavita Indar discussed our multicultural experiences at KU, in CSD, and in higher education.

 Our Panel—Bridging Divides